wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-incident-management.md

 ![10-steps-2021-incident-management-diagram.png](/article_images/10-steps-2021-incident-management-diagram.png)

 ## Practice your response plans
-- Practising response plans ensures staff know how to respond in during an incident, and can also highlight any problem areas in your planned response .
-The BCSF’s Exercise in a Box is a free online tool which helps organizations test and practise their response to different types of cyber attack, including everything you need for setting up, planning, delivery, and post-exercise activity.
+- Practicing response plans ensures staff know how to respond in during an incident, and can also highlight any problem areas in your planned response .
+The BCSF’s Exercise in a Box is a free online tool which helps organizations test and practice their response to different types of cyber attack, including everything you need for setting up, planning, delivery, and post-exercise activity.
-- Practise restoring files from backups.
+- Practice restoring files from backups.
 After an incident ensure only clean data is copied back onto clean systems and networks.

 ## Respond appropriately (and communicate clearly) during an incident
 - Don't be drawn into over-reacting during the containment phase of an incident; you might need to gather more information before deciding on a suitable course of action.
 Over-reacting can cause more damage than the incident itself - in the case of targeted attacks, the attacker could react or bury themselves more deeply in your network.
 Consider the repercussions of any actions you may take, and discuss with colleagues.